Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 There are several uses for olive oil on the face.
 Here are a few tips on how to use extra virgin olive on the face:

-One of the easiest ways to get the makeup off your skin is by using olive oil.
+Olive oil is one of the easiest ways to get the makeup off your skin.
 Soak a cotton ball in olive and gently wipe away the makeup from your face and skin.
-If you have heavy makeup on the face or skin, then you will have to massage the facial skin with olive oil and then wash the face with deep pores cleansing lotion.
+If you have heavy makeup on the face or skin, you will have to massage the facial skin with olive oil and wash the face with deep pores cleansing lotion.
 You can also use Aloe Vera juice mixed with Olive oil for makeup removal, which gives extra hydration and a soothing effect on the skin.

 Exfoliation

-You make an exfoliating facial scrub using a mixture of 1 tablespoon olive oil and ½ teaspoon sea salt/sugar; apply the mixture on the face and rinse the face with warm water after 10 minutes.
+Make an exfoliating facial scrub using 1 tablespoon olive oil and ½ teaspoon sea salt/sugar; apply the mixture on the face and rinse the face with warm water after 10 minutes.

 Olive oil contains natural antibacterial properties that can effectively reduce the flare-ups on the skin caused by acne.
 The anti-inflammatory elements in olive oil reduce the swelling and pain that occur with the outburst of pimples.

-Using olive oil is an excellent lubricant for shaving both body and facial hair.
-Of course, it may create little stickiness and less glide but the cleanup is perfect and EVOO also make your skin smooth after the share.
+Olive oil is an excellent lubricant for shaving both body and facial hair.
+Of course, it may create little stickiness and less glide, but the cleanup is perfect, and EVOO also makes your skin smooth after the share.
 Olive oil is also a good substitute for aftershave lotion.

-Olive oil is undauntedly the king of cooking oils which is far healthier than other cooking oils.
-The only other oil that comes close to this is coconut oil which too has a lot of health benefits.
+Olive oil is undauntedly the king of cooking oils, which is far healthier than other cooking oils.
+The only other oil that comes close to this is coconut oil, which has many health benefits.

-Almost every health expert and dietitian perfectly agree on one thing is the natural goodness and health safety of using this oil for cooking.
+Almost every health expert and dietitian agrees on the natural goodness and health safety of using this oil for cooking.

-Lastly, the regular refined oil readily available in stores is not going to give you all the health benefits we have just discussed above.
+Lastly, the regular refined oil readily available in stores will give you only some of the health benefits we have discussed above.

-The regular refined olive oil mostly uses some chemical solvents for extraction and often comes mixed with cheaper oils like canola, soybean, palm oils, etc.
+Regular refined olive oil mostly uses chemical solvents for extraction and often comes mixed with cheaper oils like canola, soybean, palm, etc.

-You need to read the label on the oil bottle carefully to make sure the oil you buy is marked as “extra virgin” and manufactured by trusted companies.
-A lot of fake oil brands are out there to deceive unsuspecting customers with low-quality olive oil.
+You need to read the oil bottle label carefully to ensure the oil you buy is marked as “extra virgin” and manufactured by trusted companies.
+Many fake oil brands are out there to deceive unsuspecting customers with low-quality olive oil.